sowcow/ogden-german/README.md

 - [X] Very nice file with translations
 - [X] Images (you draw your own right on the page :lol:)
 - [X] Spaced repitition - simple system inspired by Leitner system
+- [ ] Example sentences??? - we shall see - HMMMMM
+  * check the file size if they all are in one file
+  * decide on how to store them: separate/opt-in/cache?
-- [ ] Settings/menu
+- [ ] Settings/menu - UNLIKELY
   * whether to use timer or not
   * drawing mode or not
   * that "short" info about how to use it
-- [ ] Example sentences??? - we shall see
-  * check the file size if they all are in one file
-  * decide on how to store them: separate/opt-in/cache?
-- [ ] Drawing menu
+- [ ] Drawing menu - UNLIKELY
   * color choice? or right click for the wheel?
   * clearing current image
   * exporting images